MeatBorsa/mailflow/README.md

 ## Features

 ### Email Processing
-- Monitors Office 365 shared and usermailbox
+- Monitors Office 365 shared and user mailboxes
 - Processes emails from inbox only
 - Excludes already processed emails
 - Marks processed emails with a category